nikolaymatrosov/sls-rosetta/examples/go/storage/README.md

 ## Description

-This expample showhs how to use storage trigger with Go function.
+This example shows how to use storage trigger with Go function.
 The function is triggered by a new object in the bucket.
 The function reads the object assuming it is an image and resizes it to 100x100 pixels, putting the thumbnail to the same bucket into the `thumbnails` folder.

 This function also uses the `libvips` to show how to provide binary dependencies to the function.
-If you won't upload the library along with the function, you'll get the following error:
+If you don't upload the library along with the function, you'll get the following error:

 ```
 # pkg-config --cflags  -- vips